romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are effective troubleshooting steps for self-hosted runners?
+Q: Which of the following are effective troubleshooting steps for self-hosted runners?
 (Choose 2)
 <details><summary>Show the answer</summary><p>

 - **Reviewing logs for error messages or warnings**